Ayako Egawa sent us some photos of traditional Japanese dishes for the New Year. Here’s her note and photos…

 Thank you for sharing Ayako and Happy New Year!

 This article was posted on Thursday, January 3rd, 2019 at 6:56 pm and is filed under Countries & Cultures, Cuisine, Holidays Around the World, Japan, Japanese Cuisine, Mama Lisa, New Year's Day, New Year's Eve, New Years, New Years Recipes, Osechiryouri - Japanese New Years Food, Recipes of the World, Symbolic Foods for the New Year, Traditional New Years Food.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Japanese New Year Dishes”